To the Members of JSW Steel Limited

 (E) particulars of loans guarantees or INVESTMENTS UNDER SEC.
 186

 Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Companies Act 2013 are given in the notes to the Financial Statements.

-DETAILS OF SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS ORtribunals IMPACTING THE GOING CONCERN STATUS AND COMPANY'S OPERATIONS IN FUTURE
+(F) DETAILS OF SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS ORtribunals IMPACTING THE GOING CONCERN status AND COMPANY'S OPERATIONS IN FUTURE